AbbasSrour/notes/Work/ERP/Sales/Offers And Promotions.md

 - [ ] Discount Value is not showing in "Buy One Get One And Bundle Offers"
 - [ ] Add a promo code generate and copy button
 - [ ] You are not filtering by the status in the pricelist field in the header section, do submitted and posted
+- [ ] appliesTo is required even though the promotion type is of type order_value
+- [ ] Move Price Lists to before appliesTo and make the customer or group directly next to the field